gaurangmp/kidsplor-Parent-BRD/README.md

 #### FR-11.1 — Messaging Entry Points
 - From My Activites, Booking details page: "Message Provider" button (creates an Enquiry thread).
 - From a confirmed booking: "Message Provider" from the booking detail (creates a Booking thread).
-- From "My KidStreet → Messages".
+- From "Profile → Messages".

 #### FR-11.2 — Thread Types